mento-protocol/mento-subgraph/README.md

 For the Alfajores subgraph, use our shared test wallet from LastPass to log in to <https://thegraph.com/studio/subgraph/mento-alfajores/>

-For Mainnet, we will deploy a Gnosis Safe when the time comes.
+For Mainnet, we will deploy a Gnosis Safe.
+Until then we will use the shared test wallet from LastPass.

 ## Commands